When you start a new business you need to find as many ways as possible to keep your costs down.

 Kayako – An excellent online help desk solution which enables you to track and support hundreds of clients.
 Not free, but good value for what it provides (from $29.95 per month)

 GoToMeeting – we do all our client demos over the web using the GoToMeeting service.
-Its $49 a month or $468 per year for as many meetings as you need.
+It is $14 a month or $144 per year for as many meetings as you need.

-KeePass – Most internet users accumulate dozens or even hundreds of passwords which can become a headache to manage and remember.
-The open source KeePass PassWord Safe helps manage your passwords
+LastPass – Most internet users accumulate dozens or even hundreds of passwords which can become a headache to manage and remember.
+LastPass remembers all your passwords, so you don’t have to.

 AVG Free – Free anti-virus software that is as good as most of the commercial solutions